pytorch/data/README.md

 #### Naming

 The naming convention for `DataPipe`s is "Operation"-er, followed by `IterDataPipe` or `MapDataPipe`, as each DataPipe is essentially a container to apply an operation to data yielded from a source DataPipe.
-For succintness, we alias to just "Operation-er" in **init** files.
+For succinctness, we alias to just "Operation-er" in **init** files.
 For our `IterDataPipe` example, we'll name the module `MapperIterDataPipe` and alias it as `iter.Mapper` under `datapipes`.